luloxi/quaxly-dapp/README.md

 ## File locations

-- **contracts/ folder**: Original and attacker contracts are inside the same file
+- **contracts/ folder**: Contracts and libraries for those contracts.
-- **deploy/ folder**: Deploy scripts for attacks that require deploying another contract
+- **deploy/ folder**: Deploy scripts that work according to hardhat-deploy plugin.
-- **scripts/ folder**: Scripts that run the entire attack from start to finish (pwn)
+- **scripts/ folder**: Script to deployAll, and script to Propose as admin.
 - **.env**: **Env**ironment variables.
 Located on the root folder of the project.

 For any troubles, visit the [Troubleshooting](#troubleshooting) section.